The Metrics

 Before: Twenty Years of Loyalty, Zero Digital Strategy

-This isn't just another apparel brand.
-AKA is one of the most prominent Black sororities in America.
-Founded in 1908.
-Millions of members.
-And RealGreek.com has been the go-to source for AKA apparel and accessories for two decades -- the gear you wear to founders' day, homecoming, chapter events, regional conferences.
-It's identity.
-It's pride.
-It's sisterhood.
+That's how long RealGreek.com has been serving the Alpha Kappa Alpha community.
+AKA — one of the most prominent Black sororities in America, founded in 1908, with millions of members.
+RealGreek has been the go-to source for AKA apparel and accessories for two decades.
+The gear members wear to Founders' Day, homecoming, chapter events, regional conferences.
+Not just clothing.
+Identity.
+Pride.
+Sisterhood.

-So the love was there.
+The love was there.
 The loyalty was there.
-Customers didn't just buy from RealGreek -- they came back year after year because this brand was part of their life.
+Customers didn't just buy from RealGreek — they came back year after year because this brand was part of their life.

 After: $2.15M in Revenue and 220% Growth in Year Two

-And here's the part that matters most: the growth wasn't slowing down.
-It was accelerating.
 Year One doubled.
-Year Two didn't just add to Year One -- it multiplied it.
-That's compounding growth from a system that gets smarter the longer it runs.
+Year Two didn't just add to Year One — it multiplied it.
+That's compounding from a system that gets smarter the longer it runs.
+RealGreek went from a brand doing well on reputation to a brand with a full digital revenue engine underneath it.

 Most eCommerce brands plan around Black Friday, Valentine's Day, Mother's Day.
 Generic retail dates.
-But RealGreek's customers don't think in terms of retail seasons.
-They think in terms of sorority life.
-And once we understood that, everything clicked.
+RealGreek's customers don't think in retail seasons.
+They think in sorority life.
+Once we understood that, everything clicked.

-We built a cultural calendar-driven campaign strategy.
-Founders' Day on January 15th became a month-long campaign arc -- early teasers in late December, countdown emails in early January, day-of celebration content, and post-event follow-up with "didn't get what you wanted?" messaging.
-Homecoming season got the same treatment: segment by school, surface relevant products, time the emails to land when excitement was peaking.
+Founders' Day on January 15 became a month-long campaign arc: early teasers in late December, countdown emails in early January, day-of celebration content, post-event follow-up with "didn't get what you wanted?" messaging.
+Homecoming got the same treatment — segment by school, surface relevant products, time the emails to peak when excitement did.

 Chapter anniversaries.
 Regional conferences.
 Probate season.
 Every event on the AKA calendar became a campaign moment.
-And because we'd segmented the list by purchase history and event attendance patterns, each subscriber got campaigns relevant to their events -- not every event on the calendar.
+And because we'd segmented the list by purchase history and event attendance, each subscriber got campaigns relevant to their events.
+Not every event.

-The opt-in rates were incredible.
-Turns out, when your brand means something personal to people, they want to hear from you on their phone.
+When a new Founders' Day collection dropped, SMS subscribers knew first.
+When inventory ran low on a popular item, SMS subscribers got the alert.
+Opt-in rates were incredible.
+Turns out when your brand means something personal to people, they actually want to hear from you on their phone.

-We rebuilt every automated flow around the customer journey.
-This is the core of what we do as an email and SMS marketing agency -- building flows that match how your customers actually behave.
-Welcome series that didn't just offer a discount but introduced the brand's history and its connection to AKA culture.
-Browse abandonment that reminded customers what they were looking at -- with context about why it was perfect for the upcoming event.
+Welcome series that introduced the brand's history and its connection to AKA culture, not just a discount code.
+Browse abandonment that reminded customers what they were looking at — with context about why it was perfect for the upcoming event.
 Post-purchase sequences that suggested complementary pieces.
 Win-back flows triggered by the customer's typical repurchase cycle.

 The Takeaway